As far as I know, trading Forex as a business is the best way to make a living.

-It should be obvious by now that trading is to me, more than just a way to make money (if you’re new here, check out the About page).
+Because it’s much more than just a way to make money (for clarity, check out my About page).

-To me, trading was never meant to be an end in itself, but rather as a means to a more meaningful, and fulfilling end.
+For me, trading was never meant to be an end in itself, but rather as a means to a more meaningful and fulfilling end.

-This is a topic I could talk about for hours, but today I’m just going to focus on retail trading as a business model, and why I choose to focus my time and energy on it.
+This is a topic I can talk about for hours, but today I’m just going to focus on retail Forex trading as a business model, and why I choose to focus my time and energy on it.

-In my view, this is the best business in the world to be involved in.
+In my view, it’s the best business in the world to get into.

 Let’s see why.